Documents to download

 The Welsh Government accepted the recommendation of the Independent Inquiry into Child Sexual Abuse “in principle” and said it would “explore the implications of placing duties to report children and adults at risk, on individuals”.

-Mandatory reporting laws exist in several other countries internationally, including the majority of countries in Europe and some parts of the US, Canada and Australia.
+Mandatory reporting laws exist in several other countries, including most of countries in Europe and some parts of the US, Canada and Australia.

 Although the details vary, many of the laws share some common components, including setting out who is covered by the duty and what must be reported.